 Everyone loves to save money.
-We shop around online for the best deal on a product, or we cut costs on a project by doing the work ourselves.
+We shop around online for the best deal on a product or cut costs on a project by doing the work ourselves.
 In many cases, it makes perfect sense to take the do-it-yourself approach.
-But for certain projects – especially those that cannot risk mistakes – it is important to work with an experienced professional.
+But for specific tasks – especially those that cannot risk mistakes – it is crucial to work with an experienced professional.

 In Estate Planning, Customization is Crucial

-When you fill out a generic form that you have found online, you are limited by what’s already on the form.
-A DIY will or other estate planning document may not cover everything in your estate, and it may not allow you to thoroughly explain complex instructions for the distribution of your property.
+When you fill out a generic form you have found online, you are limited by what’s already on the form.
+A DIY will or other estate planning document may not cover everything in your estate.
+It may not allow you to explain complex instructions for the distribution of your property thoroughly.

 Avoiding Family Strife and Estate Litigation

 The last thing that most people want is for their families to quarrel over assets left behind in an estate plan.
-The clearer you can be in your will and other documents the less likely this is to happen.
+The clearer you can be in your will and other documents, the less likely this will happen.